sudomesh/solar-nodes/300usd_node/README.md

 # Solar panel

-Our prototype uses [this Flexible 50 W ETFE panel](https://www.ebay.com/itm/RICH-SOLAR-50W-80W-100W-Mono-Flexible-Solar-Panel-12V-PV-Power-RV-Boat-ETFE/142823107329) which cost $80.
+Our prototype uses [this Renogy flexible 50 W ETFE panel](https://www.ebay.com/itm/RICH-SOLAR-50W-80W-100W-Mono-Flexible-Solar-Panel-12V-PV-Power-RV-Boat-ETFE/142823107329) which cost $80.
 One nice thing about it is that it's made in India rather than China, at least according to the labeling.

 You can find cheaper [$50 panel that probably aren't actually 50 W](https://www.ebay.com/itm/50W-Dual-12V-5V-USB-Solar-Power-Panel-Car-Boat-Battery-Charger-50A-Controller/293177993583) but eh they could be and we haven't even tested the one we got.